How to write a business plan for a craft beer bar?

 For banks, the information in your business plan will be used to assess your borrowing capacity - which is defined as the maximum amount of debt your business can afford alongside your ability to repay the loan.
 This evaluation helps them decide whether to extend credit to your business and under what terms (interest rate, duration, repayment options, collateral, etc.).

-Information needed to create a business plan for a beer bar
+Information needed to create a business plan for a craft beer bar

 Below, we'll focus on three critical pieces of information you should gather before starting to write your plan.

-Carrying out market research for a beer bar
+Carrying out market research for a craft beer bar

 Market research helps you gain insight into your target customer base, competitors, pricing strategies and other key factors which can have an impact on the commercial success of your business.